Synthird/trigonometric-reciprocal-identities/README.md

 ## Available languages

-These methods/functions are currently available in:
+These methods/functions are available in:

 - [Java](java)
 - [JavaScript](javascript)